Sikeston church continues longtime tradition of feeding Cotton Carniva...

 Terri Woods, co-teacher of First Baptist’s Arbutus Sunday school class for women, first thought of the idea to offer the meal to the carnival workers each year.

-“My church at home in Lilbourn, did this several years ago, and when I came here (to First Baptist Church in Sikeston), I just thought it was a good idea for everybody, and we have really enjoyed getting to know these people through the years,” Woods said.
+“My church at home in Lilbourn did this several years ago, and when I came here (to First Baptist Church in Sikeston), I just thought it was a good idea for everybody, and we have really enjoyed getting to know these people through the years,” Woods said.
 “There’s a guy, and he had a little girl, and we’ve watched her grow up.”

 Barbara Boyer, member of the 15-member Arbutus class said about two weeks prior to the carnival, the class passes around a list of who is bringing what dish, and then they arrive around 9 a.m. the day of the meal, Boyer said.
 They decorate the tables and get everything set up, she said.